 Corporate Overview

-With over 34 years’ experience, Charter Hall is Australia’s leading fully integrated diversified property investment and funds management group.
-We use our expertise to access, deploy, manage, and invest equity across our core property sectors – Office, Retail, Industrial & Logistics, Social Infrastructure and Living.
+Charter Hall (ASX:CHC) is Australia’s leading fully integrated diversified property investment and funds management group.
+We use our expertise to access, deploy, manage and invest equity to create value and generate superior returns for our investor customers.
+We’ve curated a diverse portfolio of high-quality properties across our core sectors – Office, Industrial & Logistics, Retail and Social Infrastructure.

-Operating with prudence, we have carefully curated an A$83.4bn diverse portfolio, comprising A$66.4bn of property FUM with over 1,500 high-quality, long-leased properties to more than 4,400 tenants.
+Operating with prudence, we have carefully curated an A$90.3 billion portfolio, comprising A$71.7 billion of property funds under management with over 1,600 high-quality, long-leased properties to more than 2,700 unique tenants.

 Partnership and financial discipline are at the heart of our approach.
-Our balance sheet capital is primarily invested alongside our investors, and underpinning our focus on mutual success, we have more than A$2.7bn co-invested in our funds and partnerships.
+Underpinning our focus on mutual success, our balance sheet capital is primarily invested alongside our investors, with more than A$2.8 billion co-invested in our funds and partnerships.

 We take a long-term view, combining insight and inventiveness to unlock hidden value for our customers and communities.
-Our A$13.3bn pipeline of develop-to-core projects delivers sustainable, technologically enabled, future-proofed assets that attract key customers and high-quality, long-term leases, ultimately delivering superior returns for our funds and partnerships.
+Our A$17.9 billion pipeline of develop-to-core projects delivers sustainable, technologically enabled, future-proofed assets that attract key customers and high-quality, long-term leases, ultimately delivering superior returns for our funds and partnerships.

 The impacts of what we do are far-reaching.
-From helping businesses succeed by supporting their evolving workplace needs, to providing investors with superior returns, we’re powered by the drive to go further.
+From helping businesses succeed by supporting their evolving workplace needs, to providing investors with superior returns, we support our customers, people and communities to grow.

 Strategic corporate development